-Man charged in mother’s death after her body found in trash can on Far South Side
+Chicago woman found in garbage can brutally murdered by son

 Police said he stabbed 67-year-old Betty Wallace, his mother, in the 10800 block of South Prospect in the Morgan Park neighborhood.

-Her body was found by Streets and Sanitation workers as the collected trash near the alley of 107th Street and South Prospect Avenue.
+Her body was found by Streets and Sanitation workers as they collected trash near the alley of 107th Street and South Prospect Avenue.

+Police arrested him Christmas Eve outside his mother’s home.
+Police said he was carrying two hunting knives, one with blood on it, and two pocket knives.
+There was blood on the back seat and seat belt of Betty’s Ford Taurus.
+Prosecutors said Robert Wallace also had blood on his coat.
+Blood was also found inside the home.

-Authorities said she had multiple stab wounds to the legs and sustained blunt trauma injuries to her face.
+Authorities said Betty Wallace had multiple stab wounds to the legs and sustained blunt trauma injuries to her face.

-Robert Wallace will appear in court later Thursday on first degree murder charges.
+“(Betty Wallace) had multiple lacerations on her face, stab wounds to her body and face.
+Her head was so badly caved in and missing several teeth,” assistant state’s attorney Jamie Santini said.

+Robert Wallace has allegedly been violent with his mother in the past.
+In August, prosecutors said Robert Wallace slashed his mother’s face.